Website Design Cost: Real 2026 Prices for Every Budget ($500–$50K+)

 Website Design Cost Featured Image

-Quick Overview of Website Design Cost (2026)
+Average Cost of Website Design (2026)

-• Basic website (3–5 pages): $500 – $1,500
+• Basic Website (3–5 pages) – $500–$1,500

 In practice, most small to mid-sized businesses tend to invest between $3,000 and $12,000, depending on their goals, required features, and long-term scalability needs.